Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 User mapping has two different modes: auto-mapping users; and manual user mapping.

-Set the "auto-map" field describe above to yes to use auto-mapping.
+Set the "auto-map" field described above to yes to use auto-mapping.
 In this mode, all users in Spira need to have the same username as users in Jira.
 This is a big time-saver but only works if you can guarantee that all usernames are the same in both systems.

 If you are not auto mapping users (the field is set to no in the plugin configuration) follow these steps: